caridy/web-components/README.md

 # web-components

-Collection of examples of web components in action
+Collection of various examples of web components in action.
+Most of this examples are showcasing the web component's semanthics.